yyjqr/agents-for-smart-life/examples/object_store/user_report/README.md

 ## Run the Workflow

 For each of the following examples, a command is provided to run the workflow with the specified input.
 Run the following command from the root of the NeMo Agent toolkit repo to execute the workflow.

-You have three options for running the workflow:
-1. Using the S3-compatible object store (`config_s3.yml`)
-2. Using the MySQL object store (`config_mysql.yml`)
-3. Using the Redis object store (`config_redis.yml`)

-The configuration file used in the examples below is `config_s3.yml` which uses an S3-compatible object store.
-You can change the configuration file by changing the `--config_file` argument to `config_mysql.yml` for the MySQL server or `config_redis.yml` for the Redis server.

 ### Get User Report
 ```